willianchu/Mid-Term-Project/planning/user-stories.md

 # Users-stories

-Any user can make how many quizes he want and share the link with anyone.
+Any user can make how many quizzes he want and share the link with anyone.

 ###### - As a teacher, I can measure my students performance, because I have info by user, group average performance, who fails or pass the quiz.

-###### - As a student, I can make many quizes to memorize about some subjects, because I can interchange quizes with my friends.
+###### - As a student, I can make many quizzes to memorize about some subjects, because I can interchange quizzes with my friends.

-###### - As a future driver, I can make quizes about ICBC Knowledge Test, because I have a group of friends in the same situation.
+###### - As a future driver, I can make quizzes about ICBC Knowledge Test, because I have a quiz designed with my weakness points in the test.

-###### - As a starwars fan, I can play/ test and encourage other fans, because the quiz have tematic pictures in every question.
+###### - As a star wars fan, I can play/ test and encourage other fans, because the quiz have thematic pictures in every question and quiz.

 # User experience